What can we help you with?

 Intensive Care/Critical Care Unit

-No more than two visitors at a time may visit a patient's room during the following hours:
+No more than one visitor at a time may visit a patient’s room during the following hours: